cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/common-use-cases/enable-selected-rules.md

 # Use rulesets and rule overrides to only enable selected rules

-Use a ruleset override and a rule override in a phase entry point to execute only selected rules in a Managed Ruleset.
+Use a ruleset override and a rule override in a phase entry point ruleset to execute only selected rules in a Managed Ruleset.

-1. [Add a rule](/cf-rulesets/deploy-rulesets) to a phase entry point that executes a Managed Ruleset.
+1. [Add a rule](/cf-rulesets/deploy-rulesets) to a phase entry point ruleset that executes a Managed Ruleset.
 1. [Configure a ruleset override](/cf-rulesets/managed-rulesets/override-managed-ruleset) that disables all rules in the Managed Ruleset.
 1. [Configure a rule override](/cf-rulesets/managed-rulesets/override-managed-ruleset) to set an action for the rules you want to execute.